lulujordanna/data-structures/final/README.md

 ![Image of Temperature Sensor](https://github.com/lulujordanna/data-structures/blob/master/final/images/sensor1.jpg)
 ![Image of Temperature Sensor](https://github.com/lulujordanna/data-structures/blob/master/final/images/sensor2.jpg)

 Connecting the data to the interface had it's challenges as I was using two time-based data inputs; the temperature (queried from SQL) and my air conditioner times (stored in a JSON file).
 The handlebars variable from my query is being assigned a new variable name (data).
 I first started by setting up the foundation for a line graph.
 Then inside my draw function, I used the data map function to parse the time (d.date) and temperature value (d.value).
 To build the line graph I used the datum attribute and assigned my x coordinate to represent the date, and the y coordinate to represent the temperature.
 Once the line graph was created I repeated the process for the air conditioner.
-I used the data map function again, this time within a d3.json function outside of the draw function.
+I used the data map function again, this time within a d3.json function, outside of the draw function.
 Once the air conditioner data was mapped correctly, inside the draw function I used the data attribute and appended a rectangle based on the start and end time of using the air conditioner.
+I then created a tooltip that indicates when the temperature and time.

 ```javascript
    var data ={{{sensorData}}}